SmogDr/edar_coursebook/docs/07-multivar_eda.md

 </div>

 <div class="rmdwarning">
 <p>When using color, be aware that many people are unable to distinguish red from green or blue from yellow.
-Many options exist to avoid issues from color blindness (e.g., <code>viridis</code> palette) and websites like <a href="https://www.color-blindness.com/coblis-color-blindness-simulator/" target="_blank">color-blindness.com</a> allow you to upload image files as a test against common forms.</p>
+Many options exist to avoid issues from color blindness (e.g., <code>viridis</code> palette) and websites like <a href="https://www.color-blindness.com/coblis-color-blindness-simulator/" target="_blank">color-blindness.com</a> allow you to upload image files so that you can see what your plot looks like to someone with color blindness.</p>
 </div>

 Here is an updated version of Figure \@ref(fig:colorplot-1) that avoids issues